 Travelers Rest, SC 29690

-T & S Brass
+Download/Print the T & Brass faucet warranty.

 This Company In Brief

-We have found no evidence of finished faucets being imported from China.
+We have found no indication of finished faucets being imported from China.
 Several thousand T&S Brass products qualify under the Buy America Act.
-Not all of these are faucets, but almost every faucet qualifies.
+Not all of these are faucets but almost every faucet qualifies.
 The Buy American Act requires that a product complying with the Act (1) be manufactured in the U.S. and (2) and that at least 50% of its components also be manufactured in the U.S.

 - The faucet's last assembly take place in the U.S. That assembly must be transformative, that is, the product becomes a faucet as a result of the assembly whereas before the assembly it was not a faucet.

 - All or substantially all of the parts and components used in the faucet were also made in the U.S.A.
 The Commission permits minor parts and components from other countries under its de minimus rule.
 Any foreign content must be very minor and not critical to the functioning of the device.
-For example, the "hot" or "cold" button on a faucet handle, but not the handle itself.
+For example, the "hot" or "cold" button on a faucet handle but not the handle itself.

-T&S does all of its design and engineering in house, and will design and engineer a faucet for special requirements, for a price, of course.
+T&S does all of its design and engineering in-house and will design and engineer a faucet for special requirements, for a price, of course.

-An Arby's or McDonald's kitchen cannot shut down for a day waiting for a replacement ceramic cartridge to arrive by FedEx, it needs to be able to get a malfunctioning faucet working again right now, and replacing the compression seat washer — which typically takes about 10 minutes and uses parts carried in every plumber's tool box — usually does the trick.
+An Arby's or McDonald's kitchen cannot shut down for a day waiting for a replacement ceramic cartridge to arrive by FedEx, it needs to be able to get a malfunctioning faucet working again right now, and replacing the compression seat washer — which typically takes about 10 minutes and uses parts carried in every plumber's toolbox — usually does the trick.

 There is no choice of finish, however.
 All faucets are finished in heavy chrome and only heavy chrome except for a few utility faucets plated in rough zinc.

 If you are in the market for a solid, reliable faucet, especially a pre-rinse faucet, T&S is worth a look.
-Not particularly stylish, but durable and reliable, T&S faucets will give you years of trouble-free service.
+Not particularly stylish but durable and reliable, T&S faucets will give you years of trouble-free service.

-- Commercial sprays put out a lot of water, more than you will want in your home kitchen.
-Specify a 1.42 gallon per minute (g.p.m.) flow rate, or the faster 4.0 g.p.m. rate, but not any greater or you will have water everywhere.
-For most kitchens the 1.42 rate will blast all but the crustiest burnt-on food particle from a dish or utensil, but it's splashy.
-The 4.0 g.p.m. model uses more water but puts out a softer stream that does not splash as readily.
+- Commercial sprays can put out a lot of water, probably more than you will want in your home kitchen.
+Specify a 1.42 gallon per minute (g.p.m.) flow rate or the faster 4.0 g.p.m. rate but not any greater or you will have water everywhere.
+For most kitchens, the 1.42 rate will blast all but the crustiest burnt-on food particle from a dish or utensil but it's splashy.
+Combine it with a deep sink to contain the splash.

 - Some models are stabilized by being attached to the wall behind the faucet with a bracing rod.
 If you have a window over your kitchen sink, these models will not work for you.